opencb/opencga/docs/data-models/user.md

 | **filters**<br>*List<<a href="https://docs.opencga.opencb.org/data-models/user#userfilter"><em>UserFilter</em></a>>* <br> | <p>A List with related filters.</p> |
 | **attributes**<br>*Map<String,Object>* <br> | <p>You can use this field to store any other information, keep in mind this is not indexed so you cannot search by attributes.</p> |

-### UserQuota
-You can find the Java code [here](https://github.com/opencb/opencga/tree/release-2.2.x/opencga-core/src/main/java/org/opencb/opencga/core/models/user/UserQuota.java).

 ### UserFilter
-You can find the Java code [here](https://github.com/opencb/opencga/tree/release-2.2.x/opencga-core/src/main/java/org/opencb/opencga/core/models/user/UserFilter.java).
+You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-1587/opencga-core/src/main/java/org/opencb/opencga/core/models/user/UserFilter.java).

 | Field | Description |
 | :---  | :--- |